Gear Up for Christmas Island

 Richard K with a gorgeous (and delicious) CI Wahoo caught on a 12wt.

 Standard floating Bonefish lines are ideal for the shallow flats of Christmas Island.
 Giant Trevally flies tend to be wind resistant.
 In fact, one of the reasons we recommend Crease flies over conventional poppers is castability.
-Rather than using a Tarpon Taper, we recommend the Rio Elite GT.
-This line helps tremendously with waterlogged, wind resistant flies.
+We generally recommend a Rio Elite Tarpon line over a Rio Elite GT on grounds of castability.
 Your offshore line should be an intermediate full sinker, such as the Rio Elite Tropical Leviathan.

 Note on bonefish lines: Choose a floating bonefish line with a visible head color.
 Stay away from white-headed and clear tip lines, which greatly impair one’s ability to estimate the distance between the fish and your fly.